esplito/coding-notes/epicreact/react-advanced-patterns/notes.md

 ### Flexible Compound Components

-The compound component that we created in the previous exercise doesn't w
+The compound component that we created in the previous exercise doesn't work with nested children.
+So we need to make that possible.

+We can make this poss

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjUxODQ3ODY4LC0zMTYyMTQzMTEsLTE5Nj
-A2NDYwODQsLTExNzQ1OTI3MzksNjkzOTA4MzI1LC0xMjA1Mzky
-OTM4LC0xNjU5Njg1NDYsLTcwOTI4NTMwNywxNTc1Njg4MDM1LC
-0xMjU5OTQwMjQ2LDY0MjQ0MTg2MSwtNDIxMzIwNjJdfQ==
+eyJoaXN0b3J5IjpbMjA4ODMwNjM3MiwtMzE2MjE0MzExLC0xOT
+YwNjQ2MDg0LC0xMTc0NTkyNzM5LDY5MzkwODMyNSwtMTIwNTM5
+MjkzOCwtMTY1OTY4NTQ2LC03MDkyODUzMDcsMTU3NTY4ODAzNS
+wtMTI1OTk0MDI0Niw2NDI0NDE4NjEsLTQyMTMyMDYyXX0=
 -->